 Student and Staff Recruitment

-The Chemical Engineering Department at Monash Unversity is recruiting MPhil/PhD students right now, with deadlines listed below.
+The Chemical Engineering Department at Monash University is recruiting MPhil/PhD students right, with deadlines listed below.
 For ALL information about graduate research in our group, including the online eligibility checker, please click here.
 In the NEL, our projects are interdisciplinary in nature, involving supervision across 2 groups, and are focussed on biosensors & bioassays, for either in vitro or in vivo applications, across the biomedical, food safety and agriculture sectors.
 The earlier you get in touch with us, the more we can do to define a project that suits you, and to help support your application.

 PhD Projects - joint projects with groups in Science, MNHS, MIPS faculties:

 - Australian domestic students: 31 May or 31 October

 - International students: 31 March or 31 August - note that international students currently in Australia are STRONGLY urged to apply

 In the contact box below, please describe in 100 words or less what research experience you have (e.g. Honours project, final year project, etc) and which of our projects is of most interest to you.

 Currently we are looking to recruit students with backgrounds and/or interest in molecular biology, antibody/protein engineering, and nanotechnology to develop new sensors/assays for real-time sensing in medicine, agriculture and food science.
 At this time we are particularly interested in people with a background in science and/or engineering.
 Potential PhD students must win a scholarship to join the lab, either from Monash, or equivalent from elsewhere.
 Dr Corrie can assist top students with preparing their applications.
 The earlier you contact us, the better the chance of designing a compelling application, and the better the chances of scholarship success.
 Upon initial contact, you will receive a request for further information from the Chemical Engineering Department at Monash University, after which Dr Corrie will contact you directly.